fastoch/Deploy-via-Docker-Stack/README.md

 - save and quit by pressing the Escape key, typing `:wq`, and pressing Enter

 This will restrict the user to only being able to perform the `docker stack deploy` command when using ssh with this key.
-We can test that this is the case by attempting to run ``
+We can test that this is the case by attempting to ssh in as our "deploy" user: `ssh deploy@zenful.site -i <path_to_private_key>`, which should be rejected.

+From now on, only the `docker stack deploy -c docker-stack.yaml zenfulstats` command should work.

+---

+### Adding the private key to our GitHub repository

 @24/28